 Creating a brand new email account is a great strategy when it comes to sending more outbound emails.
 But if you create a new email account and immediately start sending bulk emails, you will be in trouble.
-There are a few things to know to keep your email account safe before you hit send messages button.
+There are a few things to know to keep your email account safe before you hit send.

-Note: “new” email address means a whole new account, as if you hired someone on your team.
+NOTE: “Brand new” email address means a whole new account as if you hired someone on your team.
 This is not an alias account.

 Why does reputation matter?

-Without one (or a bad one), your account is more likely to be suspended or blocked.
+Without one (or with a bad one), your account is more likely to be suspended or blocked.